Vita

 Stever, G. (1990).
 Interpersonal attraction: Personality types of heroes and their admirers.
 Master’s Thesis, Arizona State University, Tempe, AZ.

 Tukachinsky R. & Stever, G. (2018).
 Theorizing development of parasocial experiences.
-International Communications Association, Prague, Czech Republic, May 24-28, 2018.
+International Communications Association, Prague, Czech Republic, May 25, 2018.

 Lander, L. & Stever, G. (2017).
 Social media and lifelong learning for sustainable development.
-World Symposium on Life Long Learning and Sustainable Development, Malta March 2-5, 2017.
+World Symposium on Lifelong Learning and Sustainable Development, Malta March 2-5, 2017.

 Stever, G. (2016).
-Fan celebrity social relationships: A 10 year case study of a music fandom.
-Eastern Communication Association, Baltimore, MD, April 1, 2016.
+Fan celebrity social relationships: A 10-year case study of a music fandom.
+Eastern Communication Association, Baltimore, MD, April 1, 2016

 Stever, G. (2015).
 Social presence and celebrity/fan activism: Experiencing virtual fandom as “real. ” Symposium: Popular Music Fandom and the Public Sphere, April 10, 2015, University of Chester, England.

 Stever, G., Hoffner, C., Cohen, E., Tukachinsky, R., & Sangalan, L. (2014).
-Current advances in parasocial theory: Conceptualization, measurement, antecedents and consequences of quasi-social interaction in a media environment.
-Symposium panel with four papers.
-Presented at the American Psychological Association, Washington D.C,August 7-10, 2014.
+Current advances in parasocial theory: Conceptualization, measurement, antecedents, and consequences of quasi-social interaction in a media environment.
+Presented at the American Psychological Association, Washington D.C, August 7-10, 2014.
 Panel Organizer and Chair.

 Stever, G. (2017).
 Blue-sky workshop on parasocial theory.
 International Communication Association, San Diego, CA May 2017.